 We have altered the Category 5 ban to provide a more logical result when documenting and recording VAC bans.
 The most recent iteration was allowing members to attain 1 VAC per year and not be penalised for it.
 We have decided this was far too lenient and to resolve this issue the time frame has been extended.
 Please refer to Category 5

-Due to the recent changes in the way Valve and Steam now handle and present VAC bans, players may use a VAC banned Steam or Origin account to compete in Digital Football League matches so long as that account is not VAC banned for the game they wish to compete in.
+Due to the recent changes in the way Valve and Steam now handle and present VAC bans, players may use a VAC banned Steam or Origin account to compete in Digital Sporting Group matches so long as that account is not VAC banned for the game they wish to compete in.
 Please refer to Category 5.

 Categories determine the severity of the penalty.
 Penalties can apply to (but are not limited to) the forums, league or open matches, and/or specific tournaments.
 All match bans affect all games on all platforms unless otherwise stated.
 In the event that a penalty is not to be imposed globally, this will be stated in the administrator notes on a players Savemi profile page.